Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Adventures in Wildemount - Tide of Retribution.md

 If the characters prevailed in the battle against Selachai, the _[rod of retribution](https://www.dndbeyond.com/magic-items/rod-of-retribution)_ falls from her lifeless hand and settles in the sand as any remaining foes flee into the murky depths.
 When the characters return to the surface with the rod, Three Earrings and her crew throw down rope ladders and bring them aboard.
 The captain of _Wavechaser_ is conflicted.
 She asks for the _[rod of retribution](https://www.dndbeyond.com/magic-items/rod-of-retribution)_ straight away no matter what.
 However, depending on the characters’ actions, she might have formed a bond with them over their brief time together.

 If any of the characters convinced [Three Earrings](https://www.dndbeyond.com/monsters/three-earrings) not to think of them as pawns earlier in the adventure, she resolves to treat all the characters as friends now.
 She welcomes them back onto _Wavechaser_ with a huge smile, then asks the adventurers to come with her to the pirate haven of [[Darktow]].
 “There’s no use in being subtle about it,” she says with a shrug.
 “I need to fence this thing in order to get you your gold.
-No place to do that but in [[Darktow]].”
+No place to do that but in Darktow.”

 If the characters refuse the offer, the tabaxi sadly accepts their decision—but she draws her cutlass and half-jokingly threatens to gut them if they ever betray her in future.